developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 * ***When Ignition is Turned Off*** causes the device power to automatically turn off whenever the ignition turns off.

 ### Auto Power Off Timeout
-Used to configure the timeout that is in effect before device power is automatically turned off as part of automatic power control, and should be specified only if the value ***On*** is specified for the Managed Configuration **Power Configuration - Auto Power Control** is specified and the value ***When Ignition is Turned Off*** is specified for the Managed Configuration **Power Configuration - Auto Power Off**.
+Used to configure the timeout in effect before device power is automatically turned off as part of automatic power control, and should be specified only if the value ***On*** is specified for the Managed Configuration **Power Configuration - Auto Power Control** is specified and the value ***When Ignition is Turned Off*** is specified for the Managed Configuration **Power Configuration - Auto Power Off**.

 ### Auto Power On
 Used to configure whether/how device power is automatically turned on as part of automatic power control, and should be specified only if the Managed Configuration **Power Configuration - Auto Power Control** is specified.